- Yes or No Tarot Spread Guide: Everything You Need to Know - October 8, 2022

 The seventh card pulled represents advice and is usually linked to the sixth card in the spread.
 I received the Three of Cups in this position.
 This card represents friendship and celebration.
 I believe it shows that the love I share with those around me can solve the issues brought forward with the Seven of Swords.

 The Tarot tells me that when I have conflict, I need to approach it with love and care.
-I can push people away, ignoring them when they have upset me.
+I can push people away, ignoring them when they upset me.
 However, this sneaky behavior does not allow me to move forward.

 With the appearance of the Ace of Cups, mixed with the Strength of those around me, it is pretty obvious what the Tarot is telling me!
 I am in a great position in life, surrounded by love and compassion.
 I should never forget this and always be open and honest with those in my life.

-Seven-card Tarot Spread Guide FAQs
+7 card Tarot Spread Guide FAQs

 Let’s look at some questions you might have about seven-card Tarot spreads.